Category Archives: Podcast

 I also write about boars.
 I have not had contact with the kind of Eurasian wild boars that appear in my books, but I have seen plenty of what we in North America call wild hogs.
 Most of those times, I was fortunate to have the protection of being in a vehicle, but one early morning my dog Sam and I were walking the trails when I saw a black furry animal’s hind-end sticking out of the brush up ahead.
 I usually made a point to keep up a constant chatter to Sam as we walked, hoping that my voice and the sounds of our footsteps and his clinking dog tags would give most animals a chance to hear our approach and thus leave the vicinity.
 But this one had not yet sensed our presence.
 I said to Sam, “Well, that’s either a bear or a hog.”
 Hearing me, the beast backed out of the brush and picked up his head.
 It was then that I could see his ears and see that he was a hog.
 I hoped he would run away.
 He didn’t.
 Hogs can be kind of temperamental; you never know if they will just skedaddle or if they will charge.
 Their constantly honed tusks are formidable weapons and I had seen the damage they can do.
 I decided we should change direction immediately.
 No need to tempt Fate.

 Deer are another animal I have frequently met.
-If I had a dog with me, they would bound away before I had time to do more than identify them.
-Even when the deer were awakened from their peaceful slumbers at the crack of dawn, there was no early-morning grogginess and staggering upright; they came to their feet in an instant state of alertness.
-Once I watched as they ran toward the six foot fence that bordered the park, which they leapt while hardly breaking their stride.
+If I had a dog with me, the perpetually vigilant deer would bound away before I had time to do more than simply identify their species.
+Even when we awakened them from their peaceful slumbers at the crack of dawn, there was no early-morning grogginess and staggering upright; they came to their feet in an instant state of alertness.
+Once I watched as they ran toward the six foot fence that bordered the state park, which they leapt— hardly breaking their stride.
 I was impressed.
-I’d be hard pressed to jump over anything upon awakening.
+I’d be hard-pressed to jump over anything upon awakening.

 Roe deer (Illustration credit: Dreamer Books: An Ice Age Saga, by E. A. Meigs)

 Perhaps ironically, some of my favorite deer-related memories are from when I viewed them from a window, when the deer were unaware of my proximity and they were just going about their day.
 I’ve seen a herd going through the woods outside my house, walking in single-file.
 The herd was so large that it took maybe as long as five minutes to pass by.
 Also unforgettable, was the enormous buck I observed as it leisurely grazed in a thick fog.
 Another time, I saw a doe romping in a field of flowers.
 She was having a wonderful time, jumping and cavorting amongst the blossoms.
 I later took a photo of the meadow.
-(Below) I regretted not taking a photos while she was still there, but I was so spellbound by the sight that I didn’t want to leave the window long enough to retrieve my camera.
+(Below) I regretted not taking a photos while she was still there, but I was so spellbound by the sight I forgot to retrieve my camera.

-In contrast to that delightfully charming scene, was the time my dog Sam and I were hiking one fall morning when we heard something coming at us through the thick brush, sounding as though a heavy animal was crashing headlong through the woods.
+In contrast to that delightful scene, was the time my dog Sam and I were hiking one fall morning when we heard something coming at us through the thick brush, sounding as though a heavy animal was crashing headlong through the woods.
 We were soon startled to see a doe bolt across the path, not bothering to so much as glance our way.
 A moment later, a buck followed.
-He was intently focused on his quarry and also had not deigned to look our direction.
+He was so focused on his quarry that he also had not deigned to look our in direction.
 The crashing sounds followed them as they continued their mad dash through the forest.
-It just goes to show that even in Nature, love can be fickle.
+It just goes to show that even in Nature, love can be intense.

 And that’s it for this entry.
 I hope you’ve enjoyed reading about some of my experiences with animals.
 I’ll be adding more blogs to go with the Story of Us! podcast.